chef/chef-web-docs/chef_master/source/resource_cron_d.rst

 The cron_d resource has the following actions:

 ``:create``
    Default.
-"Add a cron definition file to /etc/cron.d, but do not update an existing file.
+Add a cron definition file to /etc/cron.d.

 ``:delete``
    Remove a cron definition file from /etc/cron.d if it exists.